zetorange1/bZx-monorepo/packages/bzx.js-docs/js_api/README.md

 ##### depositPosition

 Allows the trader to return the position/loan token to increase their escrowed balance.
 This should be used by the trader if they've withdraw an overcollateralized loan.
+If depositTokenAddress does not match the current position, it will traded with the oracle.

 ```typescript
   depositPosition(params: {